 Activities to Help Executive Functioning Skills

 There are a variety of activities that may assist a child with executive function disorder in attaining normative cognitive and social development.
-Here are some examples of effective executive function activities:
+Here are some examples of practical executive function activities:

 #1 – Skill-Building Games

-There are a number of different board games and other types of games that you can play with your child to encourage the healthy development of executive skills.
-While it’s unclear how much these games actually improve the symptoms of EFD, they provide opportunities to spend quality time with your child, which will certainly improve his or her social adaptability and overall happiness.
+There are several board games and other types of games that you can play with your child to encourage the healthy development of executive skills.
+While it’s unclear how much these games improve the symptoms of EFD, they provide opportunities to spend quality time with your child.
+The connection will undoubtedly improve his or her social adaptability and overall happiness.

 #2 – Competitive Sports